 Which USPS services offer tracking?

 However, do keep in mind that if you are shipping with USPS internationally, not all of your packages may be eligible for tracking once they leave the US, as each country has different scanning capabilities and agreements.
+This is applicable even if you have your tracking number handy.

 The following table shows which services have tracking included and which have tracking available.